 Successful treatment starts with an empowering patient experience.
-According to research by AHRQ, “patient experience positively correlates to processes of care for both prevention and disease management”.
-This is especially true for patients being treated for chronic disease.
+According to research by AHRQ, “patient experience positively correlates to processes of care for both prevention and disease management.”
+This is especially true for patients being treated for chronic diseases.
 For example, the same health agency found that “diabetic patients demonstrate greater self-management skills and quality of life when they report positive interactions with their providers.”
-To produce optimal outcomes in patients being treated for chronic disease, it’s imperative that providers cultivate the best patient experience possible, which is made easier by implementing innovative telehealth practices.
+To produce optimal outcomes in patients being treated for chronic disease, providers must cultivate the best patient experience possible, which is made easier by implementing innovative telehealth practices.

-In knowing that communication is directly tied to positive outcomes, it becomes the responsibility of the provider to clear any barriers that could interfere with patient interaction.
-Oftentimes, under-resourced clients struggle with transportation to and from appointments, or have another factor that limits their access to treatment facilities.
+In knowing that communication is directly tied to positive outcomes, it becomes the provider’s responsibility to clear any barriers that could interfere with patient interaction.
+Often, under-resourced clients struggle with transportation to and from appointments or have another factor limiting their access to treatment facilities.
 A recent study found that “lack of transportation can lead to higher rates of absenteeism and missed appointments, reduced medication adherence, increased stress levels, poor patient outcomes, and increased disruption in the delivery of care.”
 When crafting a successful patient experience, it’s important to consider how variables like transportation access and other barriers will influence the patient’s overall experience with a provider.
 A patient’s journey begins when they leave the comfort of their home, not when they arrive at your office.

-Research from the past year – during the COVID-19 pandemic, which disrupted healthcare delivery – supports the efficacy of telehealth practices in treatment, as well as contributing to higher patient satisfaction.
+Research from the past year – during the COVID-19 pandemic, which disrupted healthcare delivery – supports the efficacy of telehealth practices in treatment and contributes to higher patient satisfaction.
 A National Library of Medicine study found that “[telehealth] programs are accepted by both patients and providers, can reduce healthcare costs, and may redress inequalities in healthcare access.”
 As patients experienced telehealth for the first time, they found that they enjoyed it.
 According to a study by Wakefield Research, seventy-five percent of telehealth patients expressed satisfaction with their care.
-This has implications for providers as well, as patients come to see telehealth as a standard offering, with fifty percent of surveyed patients saying they would be willing to switch providers to continue accessing telehealth services.
+This also has implications for providers, as patients come to see telehealth as a standard offering, with fifty percent of surveyed patients saying they would be willing to switch providers to continue accessing telehealth services.